Please, be adviced that:

-Three winners will be selected by the commision of experts and qualify for free registration fees at the Forum.
+Three winners will be selected by the commision of experts and qualify for free registration fees at the Conferences.
 The organizator is unable to reimburse travel and other expenses of participants.

 All papers must be submitted in English.
 To assist authors in preparing papers, the review criteria for

 the peer review of papers are summarized below.
 Compliance with the manuscript formatting guidelines presented in the following sections will minimize delays for authors, peer reviewers, and staff and will facilitate subsequent revision of papers for publication.

 • The abstract should concisely convey the content of the paper. • The text should be written in simple, concise, and effective English. • The content of the paper should be new or original, deal with issues that are timely, and have lasting value. • Coverage of the subject should be complete, well organized, and supported by understandable and useful tables, figures, and references.